agiledigital-labs/print-provision-greengrass/README.md

 ├── component-artifact-policy.json
 │     Used by deploy.sh when it creates the IAM policy that lets the devices get the artifacts from │     S3.
+├── components.drawio
+│     A component diagram for the project.
+├── components.png
+│     A raster of components.drawio.
 ├── copy-to-pi.sh
 │     Copies this dir to your test device (RPi) so you can deploy locally for testing.
 ├── deploy-local-on-pi.sh